 Students who are accepted in to the CCAC Extension Program are required to attend a one-week Summer Bridge Program, which will take place in August 21, 2023.

-Students can print out a PDF paper version of the FAFSA application, for example, and provide 000-00-0000 in the Social Security Number field.
-The same process can be applied for a Parental Social Security Number field.
+Students can print out a PDF paper version of the FAFSA application, for example, and provide 000-00-0000 in the Social Security number field.
+The same process can be applied to a parental Social Security number field.
 Students must answer all other questions on the application as well.